idealius/scrape/readme.md

 The command line / terminal output is pretty mesmerizing if I do say so myself with useful information about what it's accessing.
 The BL urls list (red text) is good to understand how many pages will be in your all_page_data.json file when it exits.

 Be careful with this program as if the website is very large it may just crawl the entire thing.
 There are exceptions where depth could surpass how it works recursively (actually not that difficult to modify) but websites tend to be flat and have multiple links to the same page throughout their structure so getting too much is likely to be more of a problem than getting too little.
 That said it is good at not duplicating data.
+The depth is set to 15 by default, but the depth reported from the terminal output is more the chain as in it doesn't think of depth as a result of the folder structure of the website, but the link in its chain.
+It will process all unprocessed links on a particular page before it reduces the depth variable, but it will also process all the pages on the links for the page it's processing from that page... so it basically goes on a treasure hunt and all the depths get resolved as more and more URL's are processed near the end of the crawl.
+This isn't the best algorithm but it is certainly easy to implement and it should process just as fast as any other single thread crawler.

+Some pages cannot be crawled with this.
+It could be because they have detection for this type of stuff.
+I did not try to get around it, but your mileage may vary.
+For example this does not work to scrape https://news.google.com.

+#Viewer

 There is even a somewhat prototype search page for the JSON file with ```scrape.html```.
 It has an amcharts integration trying to show the node structure of the JSON file graphically, but to be honest most websites url structure is super flat so it's not all that useful.
 You'll have to disable CORS in Chrome somehow.
 (E.g. To use it to load a local file in Chrome you'll have to do something like windows key + r > paste ```chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security``` then copy and paste the local file (e.g. ```C:\stuff\scrape\scrape.html```) into the address bar of Chrome.

-For the JSON file itself: The JSON structure has the text_content as the main page text.
-The rest is probably a little too much, but there seemed no real reason to leave out the extra page information gathered by beautiful soup - the python library used to process the page.

-Within text_content consecutive line feeds or '\n' 's are cut down to two, the same with whitespace.

-Some pages cannot be crawled with this.
-It could be because they have detection for this type of stuff.
-I did not try to get around it, but your mileage may vary.
-For example this does not work to scrape https://news.google.com.

-How to crawl:
+#How-to

 Get the ```editthiscookie``` extension from chrome extension store Navigate to the site you want to scrape